eestrada/psyllium/README.md

 Psyllium is a library to make it easier to use Ruby Fibers for everyday programming.

-Ruby version 3 introduced the Fiber Scheduler interface, which makes it easier to use Fibers for concurrent programming.
+Ruby 3.0 introduced the Fiber Scheduler interface, making it easier to use Fibers for concurrent programming.
 However, native Thread objects still have several useful methods that Fibers do not have.

 The Psyllium library adds many of these methods to the builtin Fiber class such